-One Canadian Christian leader said that the government can now use the police to “bust down your door, and seize your biological children if you are known to oppose LGBT ideology or the false theory of ‘gender identity.'”
+A Canadian Christian leader said that the government can use the police to “bust down your door and seize your biological children if you are known to oppose LGBT ideology or the false theory of ‘gender identity.'”

 Was the liberal Canadian government using wisdom acquired from men or from the Spirit of God?
 Does this new law lead to tyranny or freedom, life or death?

 Only by truly understanding what God’s wisdom is can we begin to answer this question.